Lujan Grisham 'open minded' as lawmakers pitch crime bills

 "We've got to do something," said Rep. Bill Rehm, an Albuquerque Republican and retired Bernalillo County sheriff's captain.

-Democratic Sen. Antoinette Sedillo Lopez of Albuquerque said she and a handful of other legislators plan to ask Lujan Grisham to revive a proposal that would make it a crime to fail to secure a firearm.
+Democratic Sen. Antoinette Sedillo Lopez of Albuquerque said she and a few other legislators plan to ask Lujan Grisham to revive a proposal that would make it a crime to fail to secure a firearm.

 Gun owners would have to keep their firearms in a locked container or otherwise make them inaccessible to anyone but the owner or other authorized users.